niek-sidn/hsm_workshop_nethsm/Slide16.md

  (For RSA: "--key-type RSA:2048")
  (How to find the ECDSA key types: openssl ecparam -list_curves)

-In the past I have noticed unpredictable results with SoftHSM when using "--label" instead of "--id".
+In the past I have noticed unpredictable results with SoftHSM when using "--label" instead of "--id", better use both.

 -----------
 #### And let's actually see the public part:
 ```
-pkcs11-tool --module $SO_SOFTHSM --token Token1 --read-object --type pubkey --id 2 -o ec256nr2-pub.der
+pkcs11-tool --module $SO_SOFTHSM --token Token1 --read-object --type pubkey --label ec256nr2 --id 2 -o ec256nr2-pub.der
 ```
 No login needed, public parts are not marked as non-extractable or sensitive.